-&lt;sup>25 Erica Irlbeck et. al., First Generaion College Students: Motivations and Support Systems, 55 J. OF AG.
+25 Erica Irlbeck et. al., First Generation College Students: Motivations and Support Systems, 55 J. OF AG.
 ED.
 154, https://files.eric.ed.gov/fulltext/EJ1122313.pdf.

-- campus resources because of its theologically informed leadership requirements.
-Ratio Christi has student chapters at nearly 200 universities and colleges. - o Ratio Christi, like many campus ministries, simply wants to be treated equally.
+- Ratio Christi, like many campus ministries, simply wants to be treated equally.
 Universities are supposed to be and operate best when they are places promoting the free exchange of ideas, i.e., when their purpose is the pursuit of truth.
 This purpose is undermined if a university becomes an arm of political truth or allows cancelling groups whose traditional Christian beliefs aren't acceptable as ideas to be explored and debated.
-The 2020 regulation secures the purpose of the university and reflects the American ethos, which is grounded in the First Amendment. - o A substantial number of nonprofit student organizations would be impacted by a rule repealing the 2020 regulations. - Non-profit religious entities also have rights under the Religious Freedom Restoration Act ("RFRA").
+The 2020 regulation secures the purpose of the university and reflects the American ethos, which is grounded in the First Amendment. - A substantial number of nonprofit student organizations would be impacted by a rule repealing the 2020 regulations. - Non-profit religious entities also have rights under the Religious Freedom Restoration Act ("RFRA").
 Any substantial burden on their religious exercise cannot be imposed absent a compelling interest imposed by the least restrictive means of regulation.
 42 U.S.C. § 2000bb-1.